Skip to Content

 Lastly, anglers get a customized EVA split-grip handle to maximize comfort and strength at the end of the rod.

-With the Shimano Trevala S Jigging rod, you have the choice of choosing a spinning or casting rod depending on your reel preference.
+With the Shimano Trevala S Jigging rod, you can choose a spinning or casting rod depending on your reel preference.
 The spinning rods come in sizes ranging from 6’3” to 6’6”.
-The casting rods only come in a 6’3” size, but they have four different models each with a power and line weight variations.
+The casting rods only come in a 6’3” size, but they have four different models, each with power and line weight variations.

 The Bottom Line